ahlstromcj/seq66/README.md

     *   Qt 5 (good cross-platform support).
 A grid of loop buttons and a song layout tab.
 Unlimited external windows.
 The live frame uses buttons matching Qt theming.
-Qt style-sheet support, to further tinker with the app's appearance.
+    *   Qt style-sheet support, to further tinkering with the app's appearance.
     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
     *   A color for each pattern can be chosen to make them stand out.